Need Gutters Repaired

 How long will new gutters last?
 How can I extend their lifetime?

 • If you maintain aluminum gutters, they can last almost forever.
-Clean them, resecure the fasteners & reseal the corners & end caps.
+Clean them, resecure the fasteners and reseal the corners and end caps.

-• We use stainless aluminum & the materials have a lifetime warranty.
-Keep them cleaned out, put leaf guards on them & obtain them adjusted from time to time.
+• We use stainless aluminum and the materials have a lifetime warranty.
+Keep them cleaned out, put leaf guards on them and get them adjusted from time to time.

 • Aluminum gutters should last a lifetime.
-Just keep them clean & sometimes, because of settling of the house, they may need to be raised or lowered.
+Just keep them clean and sometimes, because of settling of the house, they may need to be raised or lowered.

 How to Fix a Loose or Sagging Gutter